wp-plugins/bbp-private-forum-visibility/readme.txt

 This allows non logged-in users to see that forums exist, but have no acces to these.

-If selected my a non logged-in user, the use is sent to a page (determined in settings), allowing the admin to determine what information is given, eg login, registration, text etc.
+If selected by a non logged-in user, the use is sent to a page (determined in settings), allowing the admin to determine what information is given, eg login, registration, text etc.

 It also has the options to